These are some of the most common names in the native Shona

 Ratidzai (Show) Female

-Rungano (A Folktale or Short Story)
+Rungano (A Folktale or Short Story) Female

 Mutsa (Kindness) Female